ClementNerma/Rave/docs/books/hybrid.md

 ### Practice: Let's make a map!

 Let's now practice with a little exercice.
 We want to represent a RPG map with a class.
 Each cell has a number referring to an empty cell (0), a rock (1) or a trap (2).
-The map is given at its creation, as a double array of integers.
-The map is a rectangle and has a fixed width and heigh deducted from the double array.
+The map is given at its creation, as a double list of integers.
+The map is a rectangle and has a fixed width and heigh deducted from the double list.

 We can move on this map a player, starting from a location given at the map's creation.
 The player can move up, down, left and right.
 It can't go on rock cells, and going to a trap will display a message "You've been trapped!" and make the player unable to move.